momosetkn/doma/docs/faq.rst

 The name "Doma" comes from the "Dao Oriented database MApping framework".

 What is annotation processing?
 ------------------------------

-Annotation processing, that was introduced in Java 6, allows us to validate and generate source code at compile time.
+Annotation processing is a mechanism for parsing annotations at compile time and using them to generate code or perform compile-time checks.

 We use annotation processing for the following purposes:

-- Generating meta classes from the classes annotated with ``@Entity`` and ``@Domain``.
+- Generating meta-classes from classes annotated with ``@Entity`` and ``@Domain``.
-- Generating implementation classes of the interfaces annotated with ``@Dao``.
+- Generating implementation classes for interfaces annotated with ``@Dao``.
 - Validating SQL templates.

 Runtime environment